-According to The International Ecotourism Society (TIES), ecotourism is a niche of tourism which includes responsible travel to natural areas with the intention of conserving that environment, sustaining the well-being of the local people, and involving interpretation and education .
+According to The International Ecotourism Society (TIES), ecotourism is a niche of tourism that includes responsible travel to natural areas with the intention of conserving that environment, sustaining the well-being of the local people, and involving interpretation and education .
 It accounts for around 5% of all tourism and offers a similarly broad spectrum of examples.
-Ecotourism intends to find an effective compromise between travelling, conservation and local communities in a world where climate issues and extinction rates are of increasing concern.
+Ecotourism intends to find an effective compromise between traveling, conservation, and local communities in a world where climate issues and extinction rates are of increasing concern.
 It is vastly considered to be too late and potentially counterproductive to completely discourage tourism, despite it accounting for around 5% of total greenhouse gas emissions, as it is also one of the most lucrative global industries and a financial cornerstone to many countries .
 As can be expected with such a complex issue, the overall results of ecotourism can greatly vary.
-A review published earlier this year defines ten different categories of conservation-focussed tourism with only four having an overall positive impact .
+A review published earlier this year defines ten different categories of conservation-focused tourism with only four having an overall positive impact .

 The problem lies in the grey area between ecotourism being accessible to the masses, and losing the eco-friendly element due to exceeding the carrying capacity of a location (the point where more tourism and development causes too much of a negative effect on the environment and/or community) .
 The industry is also susceptible to “greenwashing”, where companies intentionally appear more environmentally conscious in order to capitalise in this niche market.